dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

    - [Import a Git repository](/docs/cloud/git/import-a-project-by-git-url) from any valid Git URL that points to a dbt project.

 ### Additional configuration
-Explore these additional configurations to optimize Git setup further:
+Explore these additional configurations to optimize your Git setup further:

 1. Log into dbt Cloud using [OAuth connections](/docs/cloud/git/connect-github) to integrate with your source code platform.
 It automatically links to the repository using one of the native integrations set at the account level. <Lifecycle status='enterprise' />